Novels About Quilting, Knitting, and Crocheting

 You may know Sutton Foster from her Tony-award-winning Broadway performances or as the age-defying book editor on TV Land/Hulu television series Younger.
 What you likely don’t know is her love of crafting.
 In fact, she credits crafting with saving her life time and again.

-In her recent memoir, she shares stories from her early days of performing up through the experience of becoming a mother through adoption.
+In her memoir, she shares stories from her early days of performing up through the experience of becoming a mother through adoption.
 Along the way, you’ll hear about bullying chorus girls, family drama, the thrill of Broadway, a painful divorce made more so by the tabloids, her breakout TV role, and her struggles with infertility.
 But through all of it, the constant in Sutton’s life was her passion for cross-stitching and crocheting.
 This book even includes crochet patterns, recipes, and more!

 Neanderthal Seeks Human book cover